 Invest in your health today and tomorrow!
 Take advantage of a tax-free savings for qualified medical expenses now.
-Your future self with thank you.
+Your future self will thank you.
 With a Seasons Federal Credit Union Health Savings Account, you, your employer, or someone on your behalf can deposit funds to pay for current or future medical expenses.
 Funds used for qualified medical expenses, including dividends, are tax-free*.

 - Save money tax-free for medical expenses